davtango/RC4-Decryption-System/README.md

 Each module follows a ready-enable microprotocol.
 Each module is explained below:

 ### init.sv
 The first step of decrypting ARC4 involves initializing the secret internal state 's' into the identity permutation.
-In our hardware implementation this is done by working with a generated 256 word RAM IP from Quartus named as 'S_MEM'.
+In our hardware implementation this is done by working with a generated 256 word RAM IP from Quartus (s_mem.v).
 ```
 for(i = 0; i < 256; i++) {
   s[i] = i;